-This is a "live feed" video camera with sensors that helps surgeons to target cancer cells.
+This is a "live feed" video camera with sensors.
+It helps surgeons to target cancer cells.
 The camera costs circa £30,000

 Robotics is a new technique that is less invasive and enables patients to recover more quickly.
 New techniques require a proof of concept before they are adopted by the NHS.
 In this case the proof of concept is forty operations.
-Our sponsorship of these operations includes paying for one-off ancilliary items and totals £400 per operation. circa £16,000
+The expected timescale is 2020.
+Our sponsorship of these operations will include paying for one-off ancilliary items and totals £400 per operation. circa £16,000

 As you can see your contributions will go to very worthy causes.

 Every little helps so please don't feel that the challenge is too large.
 By the inch it's a cinch.